tomekb82/WzorceProjektowe/wzorce/WzorceProjektowe/README.md

   - Classes should be open for extension, but closed for modification.

   - Depend upon abstractions.
 Do not depend upon concrete classes

+  - Principle of Least Knowledge - talk only to your immediate friends.